How to Build a Discord Bot in Node.js

 What are the prerequisites?⌗

-Readers are expected to:
+You are expected to:

 - Have a Discord Account already made and logged into in their preferred Web Browser.

-- Have a mind that is excited to learn!
+- Have a mind that is excited to learn.

-- Take advantage of the giscus comment section under this blog post to ask questions!
+- Take advantage of the giscus comment section under this blog post to ask questions.

 Instructions⌗